canonn-science/EDMC-Canonn/README.md

  * Galactic Mapping POIs show you the nearest Galactic mapping project entry.
  * Thargoid Sites show you the location of the nearest site and its type.
  * Guardian Sites shows you the nearest guardian site

+## Search Nearest
+It is now possible to type a search command in the in game message box.
+NB: The search command will be visible to local players but the response will not.
+The search results will be stored in the POI section of the plugin in place of any POI.
+Right clicking on the system name will allow you to copy to the clipboard.

+NB: Data is only updated once per day so may not be completely accurate.

+### nearest <station_service>
+This will search for the nearest station service.
+Service names are [listed on spansh](https://spansh.co.uk/api/stations/field_values/services).
+The plugin also maintains some convenient aliases eg nearest vista is equivalent to nearest vista genomics.

+### nearest buying <quantity> <commodity>
+This will search for the nearest system with demand for a commodity higher than the specified quantity.

+Eg nearest buying 700 tritium

+You can ommit the quantity and it will default to 790

+### nearest selling <quantity> <commodity>
+This will search for the nearest system selling a commodity with supply higher than the specified quantity.

+Eg nearest selling 700 tritium.

+You can ommit the quantity and it will default to 790

+### nearest challenge
+This command will look for the nearest codex entry that you have not yet visited.

+### nearest <economy> economy
+Searches for the nearest station with the supplied economy.

+Eg. nearest prison economy

+### nearest <allegiance> allegiance
+Searches for the nearest system with the supplied allegiance.

+Eg. nearest empire allegiance

+### nearest <allegiance> station
+Searches for the nearest station with the supplied allegiance.

+Eg. nearest federation station

 ## Canonn News Feed
 See the top stories on rotation